miloshhhhhh/miloshhhhhh/README.md

 ### Hi, there 👋

-I am a self-taught BigData engineer with professional experience in top-tier companies collaborating with domain experts to solve real-world problems.
+I am a self-taught programmer with 2y professional experience in BigData field in top-tier companies collaborating with domain experts to solve real-world problems.
 I have a passion for learning and sharing knowledge.

 - 🔭 I’m currently working on <>